Asdroad/SignalExchange/README.md

 # SignalExchange
-Проект реализует обмен сигналами между двумя процессами. Процесс 1 отправляет M сигналов SIG1 в процесс 2 с интервалом 1 сек. По каждому сигналу процесс 2 записывает в файл N чисел. По завершении процесс 1 считывает данные из файла и выводит их.
+The project implements signal exchange between two processes.
+Process 1 sends M SIG1 signals to process 2 with an interval of 1 sec.
+For each signal process 2 writes N numbers to the file.
+When finished, process 1 reads the data from the file and outputs it.